 BCTAL X0515A/B Students must actively seek apprenticeship placement with a local veterinary clinic and work directly with a certified veterinary technician or veterinarian to be eligible for certification.
 This course is designed to prepare students for careers in the field of veterinary medicine.
 Students will engage in classroom-based instruction, internships, job shadowing, and/or employment opportunities to gain essential knowledge and skills necessary to be successful in the completion of their certification.
 Students will have the opportunity to complete the National Veterinary Technician certification exam to become certified veterinary technicians.
 2 semesters (1 credit).
 Prerequisites: Equine Science, Small Animal Management, or Livestock Production.
-Grade 11-12

-Practicum in Agriculture, Food & Natural Resources -Veterinary Medicine BCTALX0516A/B
+Practicum in Agriculture, Food & Natural Resources -

-Students must actively seek apprenticeship placement with a local veterinary clinic and work directly with a certified veterinary technician or veterinarian to be eligible for certification.
+Veterinary Medicine BCTALX0516A/B Students must actively seek apprenticeship placement with a local veterinary clinic and work directly with a certified veterinary technician or veterinarian to be eligible for certification.
 This course is designed to prepare students for careers in the field of veterinary medicine.
 Students will engage in classroom-based instruction, internships, job shadowing, and/or employment opportunities to gain essential knowledge and skills necessary to be successful in the completion of their certification.
-Students will have the opportunity to earn their Certifed Veterinary Assistant (CVA) license thrrough the Texas Vetrinary Medical Association (TVMA).
-Recommended Prerequisite: Principles of Agriculture, Food & Natural Resources.
+Students will have the opportunity to complete the National Veterinary Technician certification exam to become certified veterinary technicians.
+Recommended prerequisite: Principles of Agriculture, Food & Natural Resources.
 2 semesters (2 credits).
 Grade 11-12